Support from WellChild at home.

-Josh was born 14 weeks early meaning we spent the first 4 months of his life in NICU.
-We were home for 3 days before we were rushed back in as Josh had stopped breathing.
-For a long time this was thought to be related to severe reflux, and in March 2015 he had a nissen fundoplication to attempt to stop these life threatening apneas.
+Josh was born 14 weeks early and spent the first four months of his life in the Neonatal Intensive Care Unit (NICU).
+When he was finally discharged, the family were only home for three days before they were rushed back in as Josh had stopped breathing.
+Joshua had a nissen fundoplication in an attempt to stop these life threatening apneas.

 Support from WellChild

-We have now reached a period of relative stability, and we have had no emergency admissions to hospital in nearly 2 years.
-We are supported to manage Joshua at home by Rachel our long Term Ventilation Nurse funded by WellChild.
-We have had to increase Joshua’s ventilation settings a number of times – climbing from CPAP to BIPAP, but that has all taken place within the home environment, supported by our WellChild Nurse.
+Josh has reached a period of relative stability and has had no emergency admissions to hospital in nearly two years.
+The family are supported by Long Term Ventilation Nurse Rachel, funded by WellChild.
+Josh’s parents have had to increase his ventilation settings a number of times.
+This has all taken place within the home environment, supported by WellChild Nurse Rachel.

 Joshua’s mum, Emma is now an active member of the WellChild Family Tree group where she both gives and receives support.
 Emma is also a WellChild Parent Ambassador and helps to raise awareness of our work supporting seriously ill children and their families.